Degrees & Programs

 Doctoral Minor Overview

-The course of study for a Minor in Human Development is determined by the student and the minor representative on the student's committee early in the student's tenure at IU.
+The course of study for a Minor in Learning and Developmental Sciences (Human Development Program) is determined by the student and the minor representative on the student's committee early in the student's tenure at IU.
 No more than 6 hours of course work completed prior to approval of the minor program may ordinarily be counted toward the minor.
 Course List

 Any member of the Human Development faculty may be invited by the student to serve as the minor representative.

 - A minimum of twelve credit hours of Human Development courses approved by the minor representative are required.
 At least one of these courses must be a 600 level course.
 See the list of courses on our webpage

 - No more than 3 hours may be from outside the Human Development program.